mzivic7/endcord/configuration.md

     Wether to keep deleted messages in chat, with different color, or remove them.
 - `deleted_cache_limit = 50`
     Limit lumber of cached deleted messages per channel.
+- `tree_show_invisible = False`
+    Show "invisible" status in tree when DM user is online but invisible.
+    Probably a discord bug, might get removed in the future.
 - `tenor_gif_type = 1`
     Type of the media when gif is downloaded from tenor:
     0 - gif HD